Jen Silverman: Awards

 Silverman has received the Yale Drama Series Award, Lilly Award, the Helen Merrill Fund Award in 2015, the PoNY Fellowship (2016-2017), and has received the MacDowell Fellowship three times.
 Recent honors include fellowships from the New York Foundation for the Arts, the Lower Manhattan Cultural Council, the National Endowment for the Arts and the Guggenheim.
 The American Library in Paris welcomed Jen Silverman for a virtual discussion of their novel, There's Going to be Trouble, in June of 2024 as a Scholar of Note.

-The short film Troy, which they co-wrote, was nominated for Best Short Film at both the Stockholm and Sundance film festivals.
-It was also nominated for Best International Short at the TLVFest.
+The OSCAR® qualifying short film Troy, which they wrote, screened at 70 festivals internationally, including Cannes and Sundance (where it was nominated for Best Short Film).
 It won Best Comedy at the Aspen Shortsfest, and Best Narrative Short at the L.A.
-Outfest.
+Outfest and is featured online in The New Yorker’s Screening Room.